dynalinks/dynalinks-ios-sdk/README.md

 ### 1. Configure the SDK

 Configure the SDK as early as possible in your app's lifecycle.
-The client API key must be a valid UUID.

 ```swift
 import DynalinksSDK